robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 }
 ```

-^By contrast, this is an extremely trustworthy little class.
-It’s less automatic, but also less magical, while still allowing conveniences such as `@auto_closure` to wrap the construction of new delays.
+^This is the entirety of how laziness is implemented (and an example of how it is used) in Swift.

-^I have hash & equality & a convenience constructor as functions, but this is a sufficient description of the class itself.
+^By contrast with the Objective-C version, this is very easy to trust.
+It’s less automatic, but also less magical, while still allowing conveniences such as `@auto_closure` to avoid having to manually insert delays when constructing a grammar.

 ---